CivicActions/ssp-toolkit/docs/ssp.md

 ### SI-2(2): SI-2(2)

-> The organization:
->   a.
-Identifies, reports, and corrects information system flaws;
->   b.
-Tests software and firmware updates related to flaw remediation for effectiveness
-> and potential side effects before installation;
->   c.
-Installs security-relevant software and firmware updates within [Assignment:
-> organization-defined time period] of the release of the updates; and
->   d.
-Incorporates flaw remediation into the organizational configuration management
-> process.

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: automated flaw remediation status.